2018 Summer Closing Ceremony

 The Closing Ceremony is an annual tradition that celebrates the accomplishments of CAPAL’s scholar and intern class for the year, signaling the end of CAPAL’s summer activities.
 The Closing Ceremony features a keynote speaker and allows CAPAL’s scholars and interns to briefly present their Community Action Projects, collaborative projects they have completed over the summer that produce a product that serves a community need.
 Guests for the Closing Ceremony include young professionals and other members from the DC Asian American, Native Hawaiian and Pacific Islander (AANHPI) community, as well as CAPAL’s government and private funders.
-Tickets are available below, dress is business attire with approximately 150 guests.
+Tickets are available below, dress is cocktail attire with approximately 150 guests.
 Dinner will be served.

 VIP Reception Speaker